About Gedalia

 Early Life

-Originally from Queens NY, Gedalia grew up in a Modern Orthodox home full of Torah, tefillah and music.
-His experience with Jewish song leading goes as far as back as supporting his father, the rabbi of their shul, in harmony for kabbalat shabbat and even High Holiday services.
-His love for singing and harmony continued through high school and a gap year in Israel until he reached Yeshiva University (YU), where he joined Y-Studs A Cappella and his professional musical career began.
+Originally from Queens NY, I grew up in a Modern Orthodox home full of Torah, tefillah and music.
+My experience with Jewish song leading goes as far as back as supporting my father, the rabbi of our shul, in harmony for kabbalat shabbat and even High Holiday services.
+My love for singing and harmony continued through high school and a gap year in Israel until I reached Yeshiva University (YU), where I joined Y-Studs A Cappella and my professional musical career began.

 University

-Singing and serving as the musical director for Y-Studs A Cappella opened up Gedalia’s world both literally and figuratively.
-Gedalia travelled the world with the Y-Studs and similar groups including The Maccabeats, Pella and Six13, sharing vocal music and inspiring Jewish community from children’s concerts in Berlin, Germany, to wedding singing in Cartagena, Colombia.
-Even when performing locally in and around NYC, his eyes were opened to the vast applications of music to Jewish life and celebration: accompanying a Teaneck minyan’s 3rd annual restaurant crawl celebrating their founding anniversary; singing at a seudat hoda’ah in Brooklyn for a husband donating a kidney to his wife; as well as the standard work of hopping from synagogue to youth center performing pre-shabbat music.
-During this time he was also introduced to the vast and beautiful gamut of Jewish practice and experience, singing at countless bnei mitzvah and other events in Orthodox, Conservative and Reform settings.
+Singing and serving as the musical director for Y-Studs A Cappella opened up my world.
+I travelled the world with the Y-Studs and similar groups including The Maccabeats, Pella and Six13, sharing vocal music and inspiring Jewish community from children’s concerts in Berlin, Germany, to wedding singing in Cartagena, Colombia.
+Even when performing locally in and around NYC, my eyes were opened to the vast applications of music to Jewish life and celebration: accompanying a Teaneck minyan’s 3rd inaugural restaurant crawl; singing at a seudat hoda’ah in Brooklyn for a husband donating a kidney to his wife; as well as the standard work of hopping from synagogue to youth center performing pre-shabbat music.
+During this time I was also introduced to the vast and beautiful gamut of Jewish practice and experience, singing at countless bnei mitzvah and other events in Orthodox, Conservative and Reform settings.

-Gedalia finished YU with a Bachelor’s in Music and began teaching at Carmel Academy in Greenwich, CT.
-In his classroom, music was not as much Mozart and Beethoven as Sheet Music Twister (left foot, C sharp!); a Simchat Beit Hasho’evah relay race with “trumpet” noisemakers for the student “temple-accompanists”; and children getting up at the beginning of class each day to share what music they love and frequently hear in their homes, from Justin Bieber to Matisyahu to the Grateful Dead.
-Gedalia’s classroom motto is “music is everywhere and everyone’s”.
+I finished YU with a Bachelor’s in Music and began teaching at Carmel Academy in Greenwich, CT.
+In my classroom, music was not as much Mozart and Beethoven as Sheet Music Twister (left foot, C sharp!); a Simchat Beit Hasho’evah relay race with “trumpet” noisemakers for the student “temple-accompanists”; and children getting up at the beginning of class each day to share what music they love and frequently hear in their homes, from Justin Bieber to Matisyahu to the Grateful Dead.
+My classroom motto is “music is everywhere”.

-In 2019, Gedalia joined Hadar’s Rising Song Residency in Mount Airy, Philadelphia.
-There, Gedalia and his six fellow residents studied under the expert tutelage of award winning Jewish musician and teacher Joey Weisenberg, plumbing the depths of Jewish musical tradition and working with Jewish communities of all sects to get them excited about singing together.
-Throughout this residency, Gedalia encountered the uniqueness and beauty of the Renewal and Reconstructionist movements in addition to strengthening his existing relationships with Orthodox and Conservative Judaism.
-He experimented with blending the best of traditional liturgy and innovative prayer methods, revitalizing the traditional matbe’ah tefilah with fresh tunes, high energy and experimental ritual.
+In 2019, I joined Hadar’s Rising Song Residency in Mount Airy, Philadelphia.
+There, I and my six fellow residents studied under the expert tutelage of award winning Jewish musician and teacher Joey Weisenberg, plumbing the depths of Jewish musical tradition and working with Jewish communities of all stripes to get them excited about singing together.
+Throughout this residency, I encountered the uniqueness and beauty of the Renewal and Reconstructionist movements in addition to strengthening my existing relationships with Orthodox and Conservative Judaism.
+I experimented with blending the best of traditional liturgy and innovative prayer methods, revitalizing the traditional matbe’ah tefilah with fresh tunes, high energy and experimental ritual.

 Care to bring Gedalia to your community?